CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/RD_day1_lab8.md

 # Lab 8: Discover and Analyze Shadow IT Using Cloud Discovery

+In this lab, you will integrate Defender for Cloud Apps with Microsoft Defender for Endpoint, enable discovery of shadow IT, and analyze data using snapshot reports.

 1. Analyze the report for the following options:

     - **Check the Summary Metrics:** Look at the total number of apps, users, IP addresses, and traffic volume to understand the overall cloud usage.